Daniel-Mietchen/2016-aesir/primary.rst

 for their own document collections; or, reviewers could privately annotate papers they are reviewing with an automated system to identify relevant literature.

+The functionality currently offered by hypothes.is is largely *client side*, in that most annotations are entered manually.
+In many cases, more automated or deeper computational analysis (e.g. of linguistic structure, or correlations with existing literature) would be valuable, and this would require a programmatic interface to entering annotations.
+There is no fundamental technical barrier to programmatically entering annotations at large scale, and the ContentMine/Hypothes.is contest entry seeks to implement exactly that, using ContentMine to extract facts and metadata from the open literature and then annotate the document with Hypothes.is.
+However, there is currently no way to enable automated analysis of closed or not-yet-public literature.

+More generally, we propose to build server-side software that would enable individuals, institutions, and others to provide analysis and annotation services as a Web service.
+The primary client-side mechanism would be a bookmarklet or in-browser app that would submit HTML or PDF text to a server for analysis.
+On the server side, we would provide Python libraries for text consumption and normalization, anchor extraction, annotation retrieval, and annotation submission.
+Our ultimate goal is to open up an ecosystem of annotation production, consumption, and meta-analysis to everyone, and to allow anyone with access to any document to enter it into this ecosystem.